hellaz/HellaZ-SiteZ-Analyzer/readme.txt

-// Plugin documentation
 === HellaZ SiteZ Analyzer ===
 Contributors: hellaz
-Tags: metadata, social media, ssl, open graph, gutenberg, shortcode, widget Requires at least: 5.0
+Tags: website analysis, metadata, security, social profiles, feeds Requires at least: 5.0
-Tested up to: 6.7.1
+Tested up to: 6.3
+Requires PHP: 7.4
-Stable tag: 1.0
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A comprehensive remote website analysis plugin for WordPress.
-Analyze website metadata and Open Graph tags, including social media links & RSS feeds, Server & SSL certificate information, Contact information and more .
+HellaZ SiteZ Analyzer is a comprehensive WordPress plugin that extracts and displays detailed website metadata, social media profiles, security info, and technology stack analysis.

 == Description ==

-HellaZ SiteZ Analyzer extracts metadata, detects social media profiles, RSS feeds, emails, contact forms, technology stack, and security information from remote websites.
-It ensures performance, security, and extensibility while adhering to WordPress best practices.
+With HellaZ SiteZ Analyzer, easily analyze any website URL directly from your WordPress site.
+Extract page titles, descriptions, favicons, social profiles, RSS feeds, technology stack details, and security info from services like VirusTotal and BuiltWith.

-**Features:**
-- **Gutenberg Block**: Add a block to analyze metadata for any URL.
-- **Shortcode Support**: Use `[hsz_metadata url="https://example.com"]` for backward compatibility.
-- **Widget Support**: Display metadata in sidebars or widgetized areas.
-- **Metadata Detection**: Extracts metadata, title, favicon, keywords, author, open graph tags from remote website.
-- **Social Media Detection**: Extracts links for Facebook, Twitter/X, LinkedIn, YouTube, Instagram, WhatsApp, TikTok, Pinterest, Reddit, and Telegram.
-- **Server & SSL Certificate Info**: Retrieves SSL details using APIs or direct parsing.
-- **Feed Detection**: Retrieves RSS/Atom Feeds
-- **Caching**: Reduces server load by caching API responses.
-- **Localization**: Supports multilingual websites with `.pot` files and translation functions.
-- **Admin Settings Page**: Configure plugin options like API keys and caching duration.
+Features include:

+* Metadata extraction (title, description, favicon)
+* Social media detection across 30+ platforms
+* Bulk processing with progress tracking
+* Fully configurable admin settings with tabs
+* Caching and cache management
+* Multiple output templates for shortcodes, widgets, and blocks
+* Secure AJAX and REST endpoints
+* Error logging and admin log viewer
+* Multisite network compatibility

 == Installation ==

-1. Upload the plugin to the `/wp-content/plugins/` directory.
+1. Upload the plugin folder to `/wp-content/plugins/`.
-2. Activate the plugin through the "Plugins" menu in WordPress.
+2. Activate the plugin via the Plugins menu in WordPress.
-3. Configure settings via the "SiteZ Analyzer" menu in the WordPress admin dashboard.

-== Usage ==

-**Gutenberg Block:**
-1. Add the "HellaZ SiteZ Analyzer" block to your post or page.
-2. Enter a valid URL and publish the post.

-**Shortcode:**
+3. Configure your API keys and settings under Settings > SiteZ Analyzer.
-Use the following shortcode to display metadata.
+4. Use the shortcode `[hsz_analyzer url="https://example.com"]`, widget, or block to display analysis.
-Use [hsz_metadata url="https://example.com"] in your posts or pages.

-**Widget:**
-Go to "Appearance > Widgets" in the WordPress admin dashboard.
-Add the "HellaZ SiteZ Analyzer" widget to a sidebar.
-Configure the widget settings (e.g., URL, font size, color).

-== Advanced Features ==

-**Admin Settings Page:**
-The admin settings page allows you to configure advanced options, such as:
-*API keys for external services.
-*Caching duration for metadata extraction.
-*Export/import settings for easy migration.
-**REST API Endpoint:**
-The plugin exposes a REST API endpoint for external integrations:
-GET /wp-json/hsz/v1/metadata/{url}

-== Support ==
-For support, please visit the GitHub repository .

-== Contributing ==
-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-Fork the repository.
-Create a new branch for your feature or bug fix.
-Submit a pull request with a detailed description of your changes.

 == Frequently Asked Questions ==

-= How do I use the Gutenberg block? =
+= Do I need API keys? =

-Add the "HellaZ SiteZ Analyzer" block to your post or page and enter the URL of the website you want to analyze.
+API keys are optional but required to access enhanced services like VirusTotal, BuiltWith, and URLScan.io.

+= Is caching enabled? =

+Yes, caching is enabled by default with configurable duration and manual clearing.

-= Can I customize the fallback image? =
+= Can I analyze multiple URLs in bulk? =

-Yes, you can upload a custom fallback image via the plugin settings page.
+Yes, the Bulk tab allows queueing multiple URLs and tracking progress.

 == Changelog ==

 = 1.0.0 =
-* Initial release.
+* Complete restoration and enhancement of plugin features.
+* Added support for 30+ social platforms and comprehensive metadata extraction.
+* Improved caching, bulk processing, AJAX, and admin interfaces.

 == Upgrade Notice ==

-= 1.0.0 =
-Initial release.
-No upgrade notes available.
+Upgrade only after backing up your site and database.

+== Screenshots ==

+1. Settings page with tabbed interface
+2. SiteZ Analyzer block in Gutenberg
+3. SiteZ Analyzer widget in sidebar
+4. Bulk processing status tab
+5. Admin error log viewer

 == License ==

-This plugin is released under the GPLv2 or later license.
+This plugin is licensed under the GPLv2 or later.